choeffer/360pibot/README.rst

 movements and also for scanning the surrounding or stearing a servo.
 Have a look at the Examples section of the documentation for some code examples.

+All the default values in the modules are the once which are used while experimenting/developing with the demo implementation.
+They provide a good starting point for the range of the values.

 The modules also enable remote controlling the Raspberry Pis GPIOs.
 This enables use of the modules on a laptop/computer and over e.g. WLAN remote controlling the Raspberry Pi which provides a WLAN Hotspot, see remote_pin_ and pi_hotspot_ .
 So, the robot can freely